Humanitarian response to the April 2015 Nepal earthquake: Canada

 Prime Minister Stephen Harper issued a statement offering "heartfelt condolences to the people of Nepal and northern India", and "wish[ing] a speedy recovery to all those injured".
 The statement clarified that Canadian officials in the region were "working with Nepalese and Indian authorities" to locate and ensure the safety of any Canadians in the area, while also "cooperat[ing] with international partners [to] assess the needs of the affected populations to determine how Canada may most effectively assist with the disaster".
 Foreign Affairs Minister Rob Nicholson asserted that "Canada will do everything it can to assist", and said the country was contributing CAD $5 million to the relief efforts.
 A Disaster Assistance Response Team advance group, consisting of 30 experts, departed for Nepal on the evening of 26 April.
 Many Canadian humanitarian organizations pledged to contribute to the relief efforts, and several community groups commenced active fundraising for Nepal.
 On 27 April, the federal government announced that it would "match – dollar-for-dollar – all eligible contributions" made to the newly established Nepal Earthquake Relief Fund retroactively from 26 April until 25 May, and "offered to expedite immigration applications from the devastated region, … as well as extend student, work or visitor visas for Nepalese".

 The same day, the country's most populous province – Ontario – pledged CAD $1 million to the Canadian Red Cross, and a Boeing C-17 military transport took off loaded with additional emergency supplies – "including blankets, jerry cans, kitchen sets, hygiene kits, and tarps" – from the nation's own stockpiles.
 By the evening of 27 April, 150 Canadian troops were on standby for deployment to the afflicted region.
 At the time of the earthquake, 462 Canadians were registered as being in Nepal; the exact number in the country is unclear since traveler registration with the Canadian government is voluntary.

 China

 Premier Li Keqiang of China sent messages of condolence to Koirala and pledged to offer assistance.
 Xi Jinping, the general secretary of the Chinese Communist Party, sent his condolences to Nepalese President Ram Baran Yadav and pledged to offer assistance, asserting that China was "willing to offer all necessary disaster assistance".
-The China International Search and Rescue Team deployed 68 of its members, as well as six search and rescue dogs, to Nepal via chartered plane in the early morning of 26 April, Beijing time.
+The China International Search and Rescue Team sent 62 rescuers and six sniffer dogs to Nepal the day after the earthquake.
+A separate 58-member Chinese medical team arrived on 27 April with 13 tons of medical aid.
 On 26 April, the Chinese government announced it would provide CN¥20 million (US$3.3 million) in humanitarian aid in the form of tents, blankets, and medicine.
 The Chinese embassy in Nepal launched an emergency response mechanism to help Chinese nationals injured in the disaster.
 Chinese helicopters aided in the response.